-We can see from the figure in case of recurrent set, models built using both process and product metrics is able to identify recurrently defective files.
-Although we can see a significant difference between process and product metrics, where process metric is doing much better in recognizing recurrently defective files.
-In case of train only test set we can see very high pf (median value $\approx 0.8$) for model build using product data, while for the model built using process data has low pf (median value $\approx 0.0$).
-This is a clear indication that model built using product metric is stagnate and identify same set of files as defective regardless whether they are actually defective or not. while the test only set shows a very low recall for model built using product data, while high recall for model built using process data.
+We can see from the figure that models built using either process or product metrics can identify recurrently defective files in case of recurrent set.
+However, we can see a significant difference between process and product metrics, where process metrics is doing much better in recognizing recurrently defective files.
+In case of train only test set, we can see very high pf (median value $\approx 0.8$) for model build using product data, while the model built using process data has a low pf (median value $\approx 0.0$).
+This is a clear indication that model built using product metrics is stagnant and identifies the same set of files as defective regardless of whether they are actually defective or not.
+While the test only set shows a very low recall for model built using product data, while high recall for model built using process data.
 This indicates model built using product data is unable to identify new defects.
-Thus this result bolster the claim that process metrics are better at identifying defects than product metrics.
+Thus this result bolsters the claim that process metrics are better at identifying defects than product metrics.

 \begin{RQbox} \textbf{RQ 8}: Measured in terms of metric importance, are metrics that seem important in-the-small, also important when reasoning in-the-large? \end{RQbox}